PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 After all it wasn't high school, it was college which I really enjoyed because it made me feel like an adult, free from teachers who scolded me for being a daydreamer or coloring outside the lines.

-In college we were encouraged to color outside the lines and it fostered my creativity which was the exact opposite of what my father wanted me to do.
+I loved college were encouraged to color outside the lines.
+It fostered my creativity which was the exact opposite of what my father wanted me to do.
 As a result he decided he would not help me fund my college education and I would have to go it alone.
 It was a small price to pay for my freedom and to be who I wanted to be.

 Back to the movie ...